The Employment Law Review: France

 The child's father or, more generally, the mother's partner, is entitled to 11 consecutive days of paternity leave.38 From 1 July 2021, paternity and childcare leave will be extended up to 25 days.39 This leave must be taken within four months of the birth of the child.
 During his paternity leave, the employee may receive daily benefits from the CPAM.
 These benefits are calculated under conditions identical to those used in determining maternity leave benefits.40

 Finally, to extend the period available for welcoming the child, parents may choose to take parental leave.
 This leave allows any employee with one year or more of service at the company to take leave or reduce his or her working time to take care of a child under three years of age, with the guarantee that, at the end of this leave, he or she may take up his or her previous position, or one similar to it.41 Parental leave comprises an initial phase of one year, which may be extended twice.42

 Parental leave is not compensated by the employer and, throughout this period, either the contract of employment is suspended or working time is reduced.

 Contracts of employment must be drafted and drawn up in French.

 When the employment contract concerns a position that can only be designated by a foreign term without any equivalent in French, the contract must contain a French explanation of the foreign term.

-If the employee is not a French citizen and the contract is established in writing, a translation of the contract in the employee's native language is drafted at the employee's request.
+If the employee is not a French citizen and the contract is established in writing, a translation of the contract into the employee's native language is drafted at the employee's request.
 Both versions are equally legally valid.
 In the event of a discrepancy between the two versions, only the text drafted in the employee's native language may be invoked against him or her.

 The employer may not invoke clauses of an employment contract entered into in violation of Article L. 1221-3 of the French Labour Code against an employee to which those clauses are prejudicial.